jgador/loggle/docs/azure/README.md

 > Purge protection is disabled by default so the Key Vault can be deleted (and purged) during environment teardown.
 Toggle it manually if your compliance posture requires it.
 > **Important:** The `Existing public IP name` you provide must reference an existing public IP resource inside the same resource group you deploy to; the template will fail if it cannot find that IP.
 > **Testing tip:** Switch the Let's Encrypt environment to `staging` while iterating, then back to `production` before go-live.
+> **SSH public key source:** For the quickest setup, you can choose **Generate new key pair** in the portal; be sure to download the private key file before completing the deployment so you can SSH into the VM later.
+If you prefer to manage your own keys, pick **Use existing public key** and paste the `.pub` content from a key you generated ahead of time (for example `ssh-keygen -t ed25519 -C "loggle" -f "$env:USERPROFILE\.ssh\loggle" -N ""`).

 Once the template loads:
 - Select your subscription, pick an existing resource group (or create one), and complete the parameters—the SSH public key is mandatory.